Changes to operations due to latest Covid-19 measures

 - Ask a reference question or contact our librarians at firstname.lastname@example.org

-- Attend a virtual program for all ages
+- Attend a virtual program for kids, teens, or adults

 - Support the Library with a donation

 My membership has expired.
-Can I renew it onsite?
+Can I renew it online?

-Please renew your membership online.
-Once you receive email confirmation that your account has been reactivated, you may visit the Library and check out books.
-Please arrive at least 30 minutes before the posted closing time.
+Yes, you may renew your membership online.
+Once you receive email confirmation that your account has been reactivated, you may use your library card’s barcode number to access our online resources and attend virtual programs.

 I joined the Library online.
-Can I pick up my card onsite?
+How can I get my library card?

 I have fines or lost book fees on my account.

-A book I returned is still listed on my account.
+A book I returned before reconfinement is still listed on my account.